 Exchanges rates vary all the time, so check with your local currency exchange bureau.

-Tunisia and Libya are not particularly cheap for visitors, the people have a high standard of living and it is one of the wealthier African countries.
+Libya is not particularly cheap for visitors, the people have a high standard of living and it is one of the wealthier African countries.
 Expect to pay at least $10 a night for a basic single hotel room, and at least $30 a night overall for accommodation, travel and food.
-Tunisia is well catered for tourism with a range of hostels and up to 5 star hotels, however Libya is not.
 Hotel accommodation can be expensive, around $100 US a night.
 Luckily, camping is recommended and acceptable.

 Visas are required for all international visitors to Libya.
 Those from or bearing visas for South Africa and Israel are not permitted entry to the country.
 You must also have your passport translated into Arabic, obtainable from an embassy or passport office.
 Apply at least a week before travel.
 Single women travelling alone are unlikely to be granted a visa.
 It may sound tricky, and indeed it is, but if you can’t deal with the paperwork, you can apply through a tour company.